 I’m really focused on strength training in addition to cardio work.
 But I just love going to work out because it takes my mind off of everything.
 I get to unplug and recharge and then I get to come back a little bit stronger physically and mentally every time.
 It’s super important to me.

 How has your FreeStyle Libre helped you with that?

-It really was a game-changer for me, I wasn’t going to commit to using the CGM at first, because I kept knocking it off of my arm.
+It really was a game-changer for me, I wasn’t going to commit to using the continuous glucose monitor (CGM) at first, because I kept knocking it off of my arm.
 After the second time I just told my endocrinologist, you know what, I’m just going to continue with pricking my finger.
-About 3 days later, I was tired of pricking my finger 5 times each day, so I decided to stick with the CGM.
+About three days later, I was tired of pricking my finger five times each day, so I decided to stick with the CGM.
 I was really glad I finally did and now, I will tell anybody who will listen, that they should have this device.

 Did your doctor explain to you when you started with the FreeStyle Libre about time-in-range or time-in-target and how that relates to your A1C?

 She didn’t, but that was by request.
 So, as I said earlier, I told her, I specifically need information in small pieces and that could be to my detriment since I only see her every three months, but I’m not even six months in.
 I can’t get overwhelmed and it causes a stress cycle for me.
 So we have not discussed it but I read up on it.
 There was a recent post on Beyond Type 2 that did a really good job of explaining what that is.
 I will have some questions when I go back in and have some data I want to share with her.
 I feel more prepared to discuss this with her now.

 Would you recommend the FreeStyle Libre or any CGM to other people living with diabetes?